csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

   <img style="width: 50%; margin-bottom: 15px" src="/assets/gmail_reply_options.jpg">
 </div>

-Phew ok, I can actually forward this email.
+Phew, I can actually forward this email.
 Task complete!

 The problem with that last step, however, is that the single reply arrow breaks my mental model of icons.
 I typically think one icon equals one action.
 A trash icon deletes an email.
 A downward chevron (arrow) shows me more menu options.
 But the reply button, let's me reply, reply all (in some cases), forward, or cancel.